What are the dates for camp and where does it take place?

 When are camp forms due?

-Camp forms are due on June 1st, 2017.
+Camp forms are due by MAY 1st, 2019.
 NO EXCEPTIONS.
 Campers that get their forms in after the deadline will automatically be placed on a waiting list.
 Priority will be given to affected campers.
-You will hear if your child has been accepted to camp no later than July 1, 2017.
+You will hear if your child has been accepted to camp no later than June 1, 2019.